-Interestingly, there is evidence that M. maripaludis uses multiple forms of ferredoxin as electron carriers and may link certain steps, particularly those involved in electron bifurcation, reduction of CO2 to formylmethanofuran, and certain biosynthetic reactions, using specific ferredoxins (62).
+Interestingly, there is evidence that M. maripaludis uses multiple forms of ferredoxin as electron carriers and may require discrete ferredoxins for certain reactions, such as electron bifurcation, reduction of CO2 to formylmethanofuran, and some biosynthetic reactions (62).
 Presently, the full extent of this phenomenon is not well understood and requires more experimental investigation.
 However, in an effort to represent ferredoxin specificity in our model, we have included a function (see Supplemental Materials) that replaces promiscuous ferredoxins with two types of specific ferredoxins.
 One type is used for the Eha hydrogenase, Hdr, and formylmethanfuran dehydrogenase (Fwd) and the other type for Ehb hydrogenase and biosynthetic carboxylating oxidoreductases, as suggested by {Whitman ref}.
 Using this function tightens the coupling between the aforementioned reactions by restricting each set to one pool of electron carriers and allows us to predict how ferredoxin specificity could change possible model flux distributions.
-In wild type simulations, this change has minimal effects on predicted growth yields and fluxes but could have notable impact on gene knockout predictions, particularly those involving reactions that utilize ferredoxin.
+In simulations of wild type cells, this change has minimal effects on predicted growth yields and fluxes; however, it could have notable impact on gene knockout predictions, particularly those involving reactions that utilize ferredoxin.
 Moreover, electron movement through different ferredoxin species could have important implications for hypothesizing strain designs, thus including multiple ferredoxins could be vital for effective metabolic engineering.

 Other Biochemistry Improvements

-A major part of our manual curation was adding biosynthesis pathways for the methanogenic coenzymes, sugars, and lipids.
+A major part of our manual curation was adding biosynthetic pathways for the methanogenic coenzymes, sugars, and lipids.
 M. maripaludis utilizes a number of unusual coenzymes (methanofuran, H4MPT, coenzyme F420, coenzyme B, coenzyme M, coenzyme F430) as carbon and electron carriers during methanogenesis (63).
 It also contains recently characterized pathways for synthesizing a tetrasaccharide for N-linked glycosylation of archaellin (archeal flagellin) (64) and multiple forms of archaeol, an archaeal membrane ether lipid (65).
 None of these pathways were included in our draft reconstruction and few were completely present in the Model SEED database, thus the bulk of these reactions were added manually.
-These synthesis pathways, particularly for coenzymes, are vital pieces of M. maripaludis metabolism that set it apart from the vast majority of known biochemistry.
-Hence, including these synthesis pathways and adding these metabolites as required biomass components was crucial for distinguishing our reconstruction from existing networks.
+These biosynthetic pathways, particularly for coenzymes, are required biomass components of M. maripaludis metabolism that set it apart from the vast majority of known biochemistry and are crucial for distinguishing our reconstruction from existing networks.

 In a similar vein, we sought to accurately represent sulfur assimilation, a pathway not yet fully understood in M. maripaludis.
 Sulfate is known not to be the sulfur source for M. maripaludis; moreover, sulfate reduction would produce sulfite, a methanogenesis inhibitor (66).
 However, because sulfate is the default sulfur source for most microorganisms, our first draft reconstruction included a sulfate transporter and sulfate reduction pathway.
 We removed this default pathway and instead added a pathway to utilize hydrogen sulfide gas, the primary sulfur source for M. maripaludis.
-Our updated sulfur assimilation pathway includes sulfide oxidation to sulfite—an essential metabolite for multiple biosynthetic pathways—via a hypothesized dissimilatory sulfite reductase-like protein (29).
-Taken together with aforementioned syntheses, these modifications demonstrated the need for rigorous manual curation to add known biochemical pathways that were not part of the automated reconstruction and remove pathways that are known not to function in the organism.
+Our updated sulfur assimilation pathway includes sulfide oxidation to sulfite—an essential metabolite for multiple biosynthetic pathways—via a hypothesized dissimilatory sulfite reductase (29).
+These modifications demonstrated the need for rigorous manual curation to add known biochemical pathways that were not part of the automated reconstruction and remove pathways that are known not to function in the organism.
 By employing these methods and by working collaboratively with M. maripaludis experts, we have created a reconstruction that maximizes consistency with biochemical literature of our organism.

 Growth Yield Validation and ATP Maintenance